 What’s your strongest memory of your childhood?

-What memorable responses have you had to your work?
+What do you dislike about your work?